 4.4 The security staff is authorised to carry out searches on persons – also by implementing technical aids- to find out whether they pose a security risk due to the consumption of alcohol or drugs, or carry banned objects as listed under section 6.
 The security staff may also request the submission of identity documents should there be any indication of the presence of banned objects as listed under section 6, or that the person concerned is subject to a ban on entering the premises.

-4.5 Children and young people under the age of 16 may only enter the arena if accompanied by an adult.
+4.5 Children and young people under the age of 16 may only enter the arena if accompanied by a parent or an adult with parental power.
+A parental concent form has to be filled out and brought to the show.
+The parental consent form can be downloaded here.
 Both should be in possession of a valid entry ticket.
 Carers or persons with parental power are responsible for keeping a watch on them.
+Non accompanied children under the age of 16 are not allowed inside the venue.
 Children under the age of 6 are fundamentally only allowed to attend events in the company of an authorised adult.
 For parties the minimum age is 16.
+We recommend an adapted ear protection for all our younger visitors.

 5. Entry denial